 You may have a child at home that wants to stay put because they are going to college at home and they don't want to move out.
 You may want to move to the mountains while your spouse wants to adventure around the world.

-A family counselor can help your family navigate its future without the bickering and fighting, and with open lines of communication with a neutral mediator.
+A family counselor can help your family navigate its future without the bickering and fighting.
+Counseling provides a context for open lines of communication with a neutral mediator.

 - Holding Grudges